CSI effect: Crimes

 The CSI effect may also alter how crimes are committed.
 In 2000, the year that CSI: Crime Scene Investigation debuted, 46.9% of all rape cases in the United States were resolved by police.
 By 2005, the rate had fallen to 41.3%.
 Some investigators attributed this decline to the CSI effect, as crime shows often inadvertently explain in detail how criminals can conceal or destroy evidence.
 Several rape victims have reported that their assailants forced them to shower or clean themselves with bleach after their assaults.

 In December 2005, Jermaine McKinney broke into a home in Trumbull County, Ohio, where he murdered two women.
 A fan of CSI, McKinney went to unusual lengths to remove evidence of his crime: he cleaned his hands with bleach, burned the bodies and his clothing, and attempted to dispose of the murder weapon in a lake.
 McKinney was eventually apprehended.

 Ray Peavy, head of the Los Angeles County homicide division, commented that, in addition to teaching criminals how to conceal evidence, crime shows may even "encourage them when they see how simple it is to get away with [it] on television".

 Others argue that shows like CSI are not having any educational effect on criminals.
 Max Houck, director of the Forensic Science Initiative at West Virginia University, said although CSI may be educating criminals, people who resort to a life of crime generally are not very intelligent to begin with.

 It is also possible that crime shows have the opposite effect, if attempts to conceal evidence generate more evidence.
 Houck gave an example of criminals who avoided licking envelopes because of the DNA in their saliva, but left fingerprints and hair samples on adhesive tape instead.

 Tammy Klein, the lead investigator on the McKinney case, said that the killings she investigates are committed by people "who for the most part are pretty stupid".
 Larry Pozner, former president of the National Association of Criminal Defense Lawyers, argued that because people who commit violent crimes generally do not take precautions, television forensics programs are unlikely to have any effect on their behavior.

 Convicted serial rapist Jonathan Haynes forced his victims to destroy forensic evidence.
 He was only caught after one of his victims deliberately pulled out her own hair which was later discovered in his car, tying him to the attacks.
 She was inspired by watching the CSI television series.

+Police Chief's effect

+A lesser-known subcategory of the CSI effect is known as the Police Chief's effect.
+The police chief's effect suggests that crime-related television shows have educated criminals on how to avoid detection from law enforcement.
+Crime-related television show often show techniques criminals use to reduce the likelihood of their DNA being left behind at the crime scene, such as wearing gloves or using bleach.
+This effect also stems to non-DNA related evidence like strategically passing a polygraph test.